d0064/PixelWar/README.md

 - to be able to use USE_PROXYCHECK you have to have an account on proxycheck.io and set PROXYCHECK_KEY.
 - Admins are users with 0cd and access to `Admintools`in their User Menu
 - You can find out the id of a user by wiriting a message in chat and pinging
-- pixelplanet uses the unix command sendmail for sending verification and password reset mails.
+- PixelWar uses the unix command sendmail for sending verification and password reset mails.
 If you don't want to set up your own mail server, look into [ssmtp](https://wiki.archlinux.org/title/SSMTP), which provides a sendmail interface that forwards to other providers like gmail.
 - default configuartion values can be seen in `src/core/config.js`
 - The HTML for SocialMedia logins is in src/componets/UserAreaModal.js , delete stuff from there if you don't need it.
 The HTML for the Help Screen is in src/components/HelpModal.js